Wednesday, March 19, 2008

 If you are like most people, you don't like to read or view things about tragedy and suffering.
 Today I am passing on something that one of my readers passed on to me.
 It is an account of what happens to the human body during a crucifixion.
 As hard as it is to read this, you should.
 It's Easter and we need to put ourselves in remembrance of what our Lord did for us.
 I would like to make this comment though.
 The scripture reminds us of how wimpy we get in resisting the ungodly things that the Lord would like us to separate ourselves from.
 In this day of self-indulgence - the thought of holding ourselves back from sin and ungodly pleasure seems like a ludicrous idea.
 Jesus' entire life and death was standing against sin and keeping Himself pure so that He could be used of God.
 His choices of standing pure out of a love for others cost Him a rejected life and a gruesome death.

-As gruesome as the death that Jesus went through is, it's not the worst death that anyone has ever suffered.
-That very fact used to be a stumbling block to me.
-You see I had a friend and neighbor who jumped on a hand grenade in the Viet Nam war to save those in his company.
-To me that seemed pretty gruesome.
-I saw Jesus' death and compared it to my friends.
-I was only comparing deaths.
-It's not just about death.
-Jesus suffered far more than that.
-He left Heaven to come and live as a man in this earth.
+Jesus left Heaven to come and live as a man in this earth.
 This earth was His creation – which became fully corrupted by the sin of man.
 The very man He created did not even recognize Him.
-The very man He created, rejected Him, tortured Him, lied about Him and put Him to this terrible death – because of Satan’s deception.
-Upon death, Jesus went into the belly of Hell as the falsely accused so that He might suffer the punishment that every single human being deserved for their sin.
-Hell found that it could not hold an innocent man and had to release Him as His Father then rose Him from the dead.
+The very man He created, rejected Him, tortured Him, lied about Him and put Him to this terrible death.
+Man’s self-indulgence and self preservation allowed Satan to blind them so that through their spiritual blindness and ignorance they would crucify the Creator of all whom had come to save them from their sins.
+Upon death, Jesus went into the belly of Hell as the falsely accused so that He might take upon Himself and suffer the punishment that every single human being deserved for their sin.
+He took our place.
+He became our substitute.
+Hell could not hold an innocent and sinless man and had to release Him as His Father then raised Him from the dead.
 Suddenly, the punishment that you and I deserve had been paid.
 The Savior had arisen and to those who would believe in what He did for them, they would be saved.
 This isn't just about a gruesome death.
-It is about the greatest act of love ever committed and that by Almighty God Himself.
-He could save His own creation from the wrong decision of sin.
-Praise God for His love toward all mankind.
+It is about the greatest act of love ever committed - and that by Almighty God Himself.
+He would save His own creation from the wrong decision of sin.
+Praise God for His love toward all mankind – toward you and me!